statelyai/xstate/docs/guides/transitions.md

 A transition that is specified with a wildcard event descriptor (`"*"`) is activated by _any event_.
 This means that any event will match the transition that has `on: { "*": ... }`, and if the guards pass, that transition will be taken.

-Explicit event descriptors will always be chosen over wildcard event descriptors, unless the transitions are specified in an array.
+Explicit event descriptors will always be chosen over wildcard event descriptors unless the transitions are specified in an array.
 In that case, the order of the transitions determines which transition gets chosen.

 ```js {3,8}
 // For SOME_EVENT, the explicit transition to "here" will be taken